goosefraba19/StellarisUtils/README.md

 #### 4. Generating Animation

-I use [GIMP](https://www.gimp.org/) to generate the animations, by loading all the images into the same project as separate layers and then exporting it as a GIF.
+I use [GIMP](https://www.gimp.org/) to generate the animations, by loading all the images into the same project as separate layers and then exporting them as a GIF.